 The N42PA Facebook group had more than 690 members, 19% were members of the N42PA.
 The 42 Strategy Facebook group had more than 500 members.
 Six percent (6%) of the Strategy group were members of the N42PA.
 The 42 Roundup FB group had more than 620 players who had signed up in its directory database.

-1 Sep 2019 (updated 10 Sep 2019): The N42PA is the sanctioning authority for open tournaments that play by the straight 42 format.
-This provides a pool of sanctioned tournaments that the N42PA club membership can participate in, earn qualifying points, and compete in its annual closed Tournament of Champions (TOC) which yields "national" champions and sizable winning cash prizes.
+1 Sep 2019 (updated 16 Jul 2020): The N42PA is the sanctioning authority for open tournaments that play by the straight 42 format.
+This provides a pool of sanctioned tournaments that the N42PA club membership can participate in, earn qualifying points, and compete in its annual closed Tournament of Champions (TOC) which yields "national" champions and sizable winning cash prizes ($2400 for first and second places in 2018).

 The N42PA constitution and by-laws are posted at N42PA.org.
 The N42PA rules apply to tournaments hosted by the N42PA club and tournaments that adopt the N42PA rules verbatim (optional).
 Other tournaments sanctioned by the N42PA have their own rules.
 There is no standardized written playing rules in sanctioned tournaments.

 Other than its sanctioning authority, the N42PA has no jurisdiction over other 42 tournaments.
-Maybe some tournament organizers are not receptive to oversight by the N42PA?
+Maybe some tournament organizers are not receptive to oversight by the N42PA club?
 Sanctioned tournament status, however, is a plus in attracting players to participate in tournaments with typical entry fees of $20-$50 per partnership.
-(Tournaments can be more profitable when advertised and supported by the N42PA.)
+(Tournaments can be more profitable when advertised and supported by the N42PA club.)

 What are the official rules?
 It seems that negotiated agreements between the N42PA and the tournaments it sanctions could yield standardized rules for all sanctioned tournaments.